-- a) students from outside the U.S.; - b) students who have a research focus on international social work or social work that is not U.S.-based, and/or; - c) students who have a research focus on gerontology.
+- b) students who have a research focus on international social work or social work that is not U.S.-based, and/or; - c) students who have a research focus on gerontology.

 If there are no eligible students who meet these priorities (or students who meet the priorities are not demonstrating strong performance in the completion of the program)other students may be considered.
 Consideration for Enid Cox Doctoral Assistantships is made based on a combination of the assistantship priorities and the performance of the eligible doctoral students.